Hard-Constrained Deep Learning for Climate Downscaling: Results and discussion

 \subsection{Different constraining methods}

-Whereas hard-constraining shows exact conservation and appears to enhance performance, the application of soft-constraining on the other hand does decrease constraint violation, but still maintains a significant magnitude of it, which can be seen in Figure \ref{fig:wc} for example.
+Whereas hard-constraining shows exact conservation and appears to enhance performance, the application of soft-constraining on the other hand does decrease constraint violation, but still maintains a significant magnitude of it, which can be seen in Figure \ref{fig:main} for example.
 Also, soft-constraining seems to suffer from an accuracy-constraints trade-off, where depending on the regularization factor $\alpha$, either the constraint violation is reduced, or the accuracy increases, but it struggles to do both simultaneously.
 A table for different $\alpha$ is shown in the appendix.
-Among the hard-constraining methodologies, the multiplicative renormalization layer, MultCL, performs the weakest in terms of predictive skills (e.g. see Figures \ref{fig:wc}, \ref{fig:gan}, \ref{fig:convgru} and \ref{fig:flow}).
+Among the hard-constraining methodologies, the multiplicative renormalization layer, MultCL, performs the weakest in terms of predictive skills (see Figure \ref{fig:main}), which could be due to instability when inputs get close to zero.
 The three other methods, ScAddCL, AddCL, and SmCL, often have very similar measurements.
-SmCL shows the advantage of also enforcing positivity when necessary (see Figure \ref{fig:wc}).
+SmCL shows the advantage of also enforcing positivity when necessary (see Figure \ref{fig:main}).
+ScAddCL divides the number of violation by more than 2 compare to the AddCL and MulCL gets close to zero violation in many cases.